JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpCustomLineCap Classes.md

    ' // Create a graphics object from the window device context DIM graphics AS CGpGraphics = hdc
-   ' // Get the DPI scaling ratio
+   ' // Get the DPI scaling ratios
    DIM rxRatio AS SINGLE = graphics.GetDpiX / 96
+   DIM ryRatio AS SINGLE = graphics.GetDpiY / 96
    ' // Set the scale transform
-   graphics.ScaleTransform(rxRatio, rxRatio)
+   graphics.ScaleTransform(rxRatio, ryRatio)

-   ' // Create an AdjustableArrowCap with a height of 10 pixels DIM myArrow AS CGpAdjustableArrowCap = CGpAdjustableArrowCap(10, 10, CTRUE)
+   ' // Create an AdjustableArrowCap with a height of 10 pixels DIM myArrow AS CGpAdjustableArrowCap = CGpAdjustableArrowCap(10, 10, TRUE)
    ' // Adjust to DPI by setting the scale width myArrow.SetWidthScale(rxRatio)

-   ' // Create a Pen, and assign myArrow as the end cap DIM arrowPen AS CGpPen = GDIP_ARGB(255, 0, 0, 0)
+   ' // Create a Pen, and assign myArrow as the end cap DIM arrowPen AS CGpPen = ARGB_Violet arrowPen.SetCustomEndCap(@myArrow)
-   arrowPen.SetCustomEndCap(@myArrow)

    ' // Draw a line using arrowPen graphics.DrawLine(@arrowPen, 0, 20, 100, 20)

-   ' // Create a second arrow cap using the height of the first one DIM AS CGpAdjustableArrowCap otherArrow = CGpAdjustableArrowCap(myArrow.GetHeight, 20, CTRUE) otherArrow.SetWidthScale(rxRatio)
+   ' // Create a second arrow cap using the height of the first one DIM AS CGpAdjustableArrowCap otherArrow = CGpAdjustableArrowCap(myArrow.GetHeight, 20, TRUE) otherArrow.SetWidthScale(rxRatio)

    ' // Assign the new arrow cap as the end cap for arrowPen